Frequently Asked Questions

 The Regional Support Network is a place to come together and support each other through the sharing of knowledge, experience, and advice.
 It is our hope that all who join this caring community will find comfort in knowing that you are not alone on your journey.

-Regional meetings and national conferences are an excellent way to connect those searching for information and support in living with ichthyosis with each other.
+Patient Support Forums and national conferences are an excellent way to connect those searching for information and support in living with ichthyosis with each other.
 Affected individuals sometimes feel isolated and rarely have the opportunity to meet other affected people.
 The meetings and conference provide members with important connections with others who have experience living with ichthyosis, and to share their feelings with others who understand their condition.

 What is the Physician Referral Listing?